tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/setting-up-tf-rhosp-overcloud.rst

 Remote Compute extends the data plane to remote locations (POP) whilest keeping the control plane central.
-Each POP will have its own set of Contrail control services, which are running in the central location.
+Each POP will have its own set of TF control services, which are running in the central location.
 The difficulty is to ensure that the compute nodes of a given POP connect to the Control nodes assigned to that POC.
 The Control nodes must have predictable IP addresses and the compute nodes have to know